richardcrabtree/resume/alternative.md

 *"Working late nights and weekends to bring a successful go live for (Customer)"* - Project Solutions Architect

-*"This is the Rackspace I remember!"* - Customer
+*"This is the Rackspace I remeber!"* - Customer